Tired of getting all of your produce and canned goods from grocery stores? Well, you actually don’t have to!

 If you’re looking for more information on freezing as a method of preserving at home, check out my post all about my Freezer Preserving Favorites!

-- Jars: You can use any size mason jars that you like, depending on what you’ll be canning.
+- Jars: You can use any size mason glass jars or glass canning jars that you like, depending on what you’ll be canning.
 I prefer to use the half-pint, pint, and quart size.
 (I personally use Ball, but use what you have on hand!)
+You can choose wide mouth jars or regular mouth jars.
+The choice is a lot of preference or dependent on what exactly you’re filling the jars with.

-- Canning Funnel: This has a wide opening at the end, instead of the typical small funnel spout.
+- Canning Funnel: This wide mouth funnel has a large opening at the end, instead of the typical small funnel spout.
 This is perfect for getting food into the jars without making a mess all over the outside of the jars.
 (Find one here.)
+I use this funnel anytime I need to fill mason jars with broth, beans, etc. even if they aren’t being canned.
+This funnel is a great addition to any kitchen.

 - Ladle: Another way to get food into the jars, but can also be used for removing air bubbles from the filled jars Jar